pounceandmiss/tacky/README.md

 `make`

 will download and build all the dependencies for you, and package them all into a single executable with the client: `./dist/tacky`.

+`make linux`

+will do the same in a debian docker

 ### Windows
 `make win`